honne/cdap/cdap-docs/hydrator-manual/source/developing-pipelines.rst

 .. highlight:: console

+This section will be of interest to developers creating pipelines using command line tools.

+As mentioned in the page on :ref:`cask-hydrator-creating-pipelines`, there are two different methods for creating pipeline applications:

+1. Using Hydrator Studio
+#.
+Using command line tools (such as ``curl``, the CDAP CLI, or the CDAP UI)

-Pipelines can be created using the :ref:`Lifecycle RESTful API
+Using comamnd line tools, pipelines can be created using the :ref:`Lifecycle RESTful API
 <http-restful-api-lifecycle-create-app>`, the :ref:`CDAP CLI <cli>`, or the :ref:`CDAP UI
 <cdap-ui>`.

-In order to create a pipeline, a pipeline configuration is required that
-specifies the source, transformations, sinks, and other plugins to be used along with their properties.
+In order to create a pipeline application, a pipeline configuration (either as a file or in-memory) is required that specifies the configuration of plugins to be used along with their properties.
 (In Hydrator Studio, the user interface prompts you for the required information.)

+This section describes how to create such a configuration, and various aspects to be considered in the design of pipelines.

 .. _hydrator-developing-pipelines-configuration-file-format: